justudin/dt-occupancy/README.md

 ### 1. Run script from command line

-This provides an example of using the available functions-- look at lines 122-143 to see what is done.
+This provides an example of using the available functions.

 ```bash
 $ python Occupancy.py